codingdie/JSpeex/README.md

 # JSpeex
 A Java Library use jni to decode *.speex to *.wav in pc
-##first install libspeex,then git cloen this project,cd release folder
+first install libspeex,then git clone this project,cd release folder
 linux:
 1,make -f makefile-linux
 2,make -f makefile-linux install